 Install Kerberos Vault on a Kubernetes Service Provider by following this step-by-step installation guide.

-No need to install Kerberos Vault on a Kubernetes Service Provider, you could install it on your own Kubernetes cluster in your private cloud, or even better inside your own premise.
-The closer you bring Kerberos Vault to your surveillance infrastructure, and Kerberos Enterprise, the more benefits you will experience (low latency, low bandwidth, etc).
+No need to install Kerberos Vault on a Kubernetes Service Provider, it can be installed on your own Kubernetes cluster in your private cloud, or at the edge.
+The closer you bring Kerberos Vault to your video streams, and Kerberos Agents, the more benefits you will experience (low latency, low bandwidth, etc).

-Install Kerberos Vault on a Private cloud or Baremetal by following this step-by-step installation guide.
+Install Kerberos Vault on a private cloud or at the edge by following this step-by-step installation guide.